gazebosim/gz-sim/tutorials/joint_controller.md

 cd gz_turtorial
 ```

-2) For this tutorial we will be using the following SDF file (this is just a slight modification of the original joint_controller example)
+2) For this tutorial we will be using the following SDF file (this is just a slight modification of the original joint_controller [example](https://github.com/gazebosim/gz-sim/blob/gz-sim7/examples/worlds/joint_controller.sdf).

-after changing the directory, one can name their SDF file as `example.sdf`
+After changing the directory, one can name their SDF file as `example.sdf`

 - SDF file: